-The following table shows the movement in lifetime ECL that has been recognised for trade receivables under the simplified approach.
+The following table shows the movement in lifetime ECL that has been recognised for trade receivables under the simplified approach:

 Lifetime ECL (credit-impaired) HK\$'000

-At 1st January, 2019 1,127
+At 1st January, 2020 5,187

-Written off against trade receivables (189)

-Allowance for credit losses recognised 4,249

-At 31st December, 2019 5,187

 Reversal of allowance for credit losses (1,929)

 At 31st December, 2020 3,258

+Reversal of allowance for credit losses (2,635)

+At 31st December, 2021 623

-The Group writes off trade receivables when there is information indicating that the trade receivables is in severe financial difficulty and there is no realistic prospect of recovery, e.g. when the trade receivables has been placed under liquidation or has entered into bankruptcy proceedings, or when the debts are over two years past due, whichever occurs earlier.
+The Group writes off trade receivables when there is information indicating that the debtors of trade receivables are in severe financial difficulty and there is no realistic prospect of recovery, e.g. when the debtors of trade receivables have been placed under liquidation or has entered bankruptcy proceedings, or when the debts are over two years past due, whichever occurs earlier.